PoojaBibin27/Bellabeat_Analysis/README.md

   theme(axis.text.x = element_text(angle = 45,vjust = 0.5, hjust = 1))
 ```
 ![Plot-2](https://github.com/user-attachments/assets/493b88d2-7d5a-4d60-b941-277af2869674)
+**Insight: Sunday had the least steps taken...way below the avergae recommended amount!Average total steps per day are 7638 which a little bit less for having health benefits for according to the CDC research.
+They found that taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
+Taking 12,000 steps per day was associated with a 65% lower risk compared with taking 4,000 steps.**
+-**Word of Caution: The data is directly dependent on the usage pattern of the device**-

 3. Intensity of Activity through the week

 ```
 final_df %>%
   select(VeryActiveDistance,